AlexWorx/ALib-Class-Library/docs/pages/alib_mod_characters.md

 Besides that, there are tons of libraries available that define their own string types.

 \I{################################################################################################}
-## 4.2 Character Array Type Traits ## {#alib_characters_arrays_traits}
+## 4.2 Character Array Type-Traits ## {#alib_characters_arrays_traits}

-The concept of "type traits" in C++ is used to annotate types with attributes that can be evaluated at compile type.
-To implement this, templated structs are used which are specialized for the types in question, and these specializations provide compile-time information for a type.
+The concept of "type-traits" in C++ is used to annotate types with attributes that can be evaluated at compile-time.
+To implement this, templated structs are used which are specialized for the types in question, containing different values and content than the original.

-With this \alibmod, type traits for character arrays are introduced.
-As described in the previous section, the C++ language is very unclear about how a character array "looks like" and many class libraries for this reason use their own lightweight or heavy string classes.
-The goal is to be able to use different sorts of character arrays in a type-safe and transparent manner.
+With this \alibmod, type-traits for <b>character arrays</b> are introduced.
+As described in the previous section, the C++ language is very unclear about how a character array "looks like" and many class libraries for this reason use their own lightweight or allocating string classes.
+The next goal of this module is to be able to use different sorts of character arrays in a type-safe and transparent manner.

-This module introduces struct \alib{characters;T_CharArray<TString,TChar>} which offers type traits for types that "implement" character arrays.
+This module introduces struct \alib{characters;ArrayTraits<T,TChar>} which offers type traits for types that "implement" character arrays.

-As seen, the name of the template parameter that denotes the C++ type to provide type traits for is
-<b>"TString"</b>.
-This name indicates that usually character array type traits are provided for
+The types \p{T} that this traits-struct is specialized for, usually are some sort of "string-types", for example, class \c std::string or \c QString from the well known QT Class Library.
-"string classes" (e.g., \c std::string or \c QString).
-Along these lines,  this documentation often uses the verb "to implement" in respect to the relationship of type \p{TString} and character arrays.
+This documentation often uses the verb "to implement" in respect to the relationship of type
+\p{T} and character arrays.
 This terminology may be misleading.
-Instead, it could also be that objects of type \p{TString}
+Instead, it could also be that objects of type \p{T}
-"represent" a character array (e.g., in respect to C++ 17 class \c std::string_view) or that types "contain" a character array, or even create and provide one only on request.
+"represent" a character array (e.g., in respect to C++17 class \c std::string_view) or that types "contain" a character array, or even create and provide one only on request.

-Besides template parameter \p{TString} that denotes the type to provide traits for, a second template parameter \p{TChar} needs to be given to denote the character type (width) of the character arrays that are "implemented" by type \p{TString}.
+Besides template parameter \p{T} that denotes the type to provide traits for, a second template parameter \p{TChar} needs to be given to denote the character type of character that the arrays that are "implemented" by type \p{T} hold.

 \I{################################################################################################}
 ## 4.3  Array Data Access ## {#alib_characters_arrays_traits_access}

-Specializations of \b T_CharArray need to define <c>static constexpr</c> field
+Specializations of \b ArrayTraits need to define <c>static constexpr</c> field
-\alib{characters::T_CharArray;Access} of enumeration \alib{characters;AccessType}.
+\alib{characters::ArrayTraits;Access} of enumeration \alib{characters;Policy}.
 In the non-specialized version, value \b NONE is given, which usually indicates that a type is not an array-like type.
-Precisely it means, that character array data cannot be accessed from instances of the type.
+Precisely it means that character array data in instances of the type cannot be accessed.

 Specializations usually specify one of the three other values:

-- \alib{characters::AccessType;Implicit}<br>
+- \alib{characters::Policy;Implicit}<br>
-  This flag defines that a pointer to a character array and the array length are allowed to be received from mutable or constant instances of \p{TString}, in an implicit or explicit fashion.
+  This flag defines that a pointer to a character array and the array length are allowed to be received from mutable or constant instances of \p{T}, in an implicit or explicit fashion.
-  For example, if a class needed a character array for construction, an (overloaded) constructor might accept an argument of type \p{TString} and implicitly access its internal array.
+  For example, if a class needed a character array for construction, an (overloaded) constructor might accept an argument of type \p{T} and implicitly access its internal array.

-- \alib{characters::AccessType;ExplicitOnly}<br>
+- \alib{characters::Policy;ExplicitOnly}<br>
-  This flag indicates that the array buffer and length are allowed to be received from mutable or constant instances of \p{TString}, but only in an explicit fashion.
+  This flag indicates that the array buffer and length are allowed to be received from mutable or constant instances of \p{T}, but only in an explicit fashion.
-  For example, if a class needed a character array for construction, an (overloaded) constructor might accept an argument of type \p{TString} and access its internal array.
+  For example, if a class needed a character array for construction, an (overloaded) constructor might accept an argument of type \p{T} and access its internal array.
   However, such constructor had to be declared with keyword \c explicit.

-- \alib{characters::AccessType;MutableOnly}<br>
+- \alib{characters::Policy;MutableOnly}<br>
-  This flag indicates that the array buffer and length are allowed to be received only from mutable instances of \p{TString}.
+  This flag indicates that the array buffer and length are allowed to be received only from mutable instances of \p{T}.
 For example, this flag may be used for types that need to perform non-constant preparations before allowing access to the character array of an instance.

 If one of the three values is given with a specialization, two static methods need to be defined which implement the type-specific access to the character array:
-- \alib{characters;T_CharArray::Buffer} and
+- \alib{characters;ArrayTraits::Buffer} and
-- \alib{characters;T_CharArray::Length}
+- \alib{characters;ArrayTraits::Length}

 While in the documentation of the two methods, the parameter \p{src} of the static access methods is of type
-<c>const TString</c>, in the case of using access flag \alib{characters::AccessType;MutableOnly},
+<c>const T</c>, in the case of using access flag \alib{characters::Policy;MutableOnly},
-the method has to be defined using a mutable reference to \p{TString}.
+the method has to be defined using a mutable reference to \p{T}.

 \I{################################################################################################}
 ## 4.4 Custom Object Creation From Array Data ## {#alib_characters_arrays_traits_construct}

-A second <c>static constexpr</c> member that a specialization of struct \b %T_CharArray needs to define, is field \alib{characters::T_CharArray;Construction}.
+A second <c>static constexpr</c> member that a specialization of struct \b %ArrayTraits needs to define, is field \alib{characters::ArrayTraits;Construction}.
-It determines whether and how an instance of type \p{TString} may be created from existing character array data.
+It determines whether and how an instance of type \p{T} may be created from existing character array data.

-The default value (the one given in the non-specialized struct) is \alib{characters::ConstructionType;NONE}, which determines that objects of type \p{TString} cannot be created from arrays.
+The default value (the one given in the non-specialized struct) is \alib{characters::Policy;NONE}, which determines that objects of type \p{T} cannot be created from arrays.
 Specialization here may provide:

-- \alib{characters::ConstructionType;Implicit}<br>
+- \alib{characters::Policy;Implicit}<br>
-  Allows implicit or explicit creation of values of \p{TString} from array-like objects.
+  Allows implicit or explicit creation of values of \p{T} from array-like objects.
-- \alib{characters::ConstructionType;ExplicitOnly}<br>
+- \alib{characters::Policy;ExplicitOnly}<br>
-  Allows creation of values of \p{TString} from array-like objects, but only in an explicit fashion.
+  Allows creation of values of \p{T} from array-like objects, but only in an explicit fashion.

-If any of the two values is set, static method \alib{characters;T_CharArray::Construct} has to be provided with the specialization of the struct.
-The implementation of this method needs to create a value of type \p{TString} from the character array provided with the method's arguments.
+If any of the two values is set, static method \alib{characters;ArrayTraits::Construct} has to be provided with the specialization of the struct.
+The implementation of this method needs to create a value of type \p{T} from the character array provided with the method's arguments.

 \note
-  A reader might wonder how type traits might be used to influence whether construction of objects might be performed implicitly or explicitly, especially in the case of third party classes residing a library.<br>
+  A reader might wonder how type-traits might be used to influence whether construction of objects might be performed implicitly or explicitly, especially in the case of third party classes residing a library.<br>
   This irritation will be resolved with module \alib_strings.